What Is Liquefied Gas?

 General Safety Requirements When Working with Liquefied Petroleum Gas

-There are several requirements that companies must meet to ensure the safety of their employees.
+There are several requirements that companies must meet to ensure the health and safety of their employees.
 Here are some important ones:

 - LPG cylinders or vessels must be stored in suitable locations with appropriate ventilation and must be in line with conventional practice codes.